Absolventa/absolventa.github.io/_drafts/use-nginx-to-enable-ssl-tls-for-your-rails-development.md

-I've written a shell script to automate the happy path of the Nginx setup, namely installing Nginx, creating a self-signed SSL-certificate, writing the reverse-proxy config directive and optionally starting the Nginx webserver right away.
+I've written a shell script to automate the happy path of the Nginx setup, namely installing Nginx, creating a self-signed SSL-certificate, writing the reverse-proxy config directives and optionally starting the Nginx webserver right away.
 The latter requires `sudo` superpowers since binding to the SSL default port 443 requires root privileges.
 Furthermore, it makes a few
 assumptions: